This set of Dairy Engineering Quiz focuses on “Dairy Farm – 3”.

 d) vitamin D

-Explanation: Vitamin K helps in stopping bleeding.
+Explanation: Vitamin K helps in stopping the bleeding.
 It is present in milk.

 10. Name a piece of equipment used to fit a dairy animal.

-Explanation: clippers are use to fit cows.
-These highly durable clippers are the latest in ergonomic design with non-slip polyamide finish, reducing operator fatigue and discomfort.
+Explanation: clippers are used to fit cows.
+These highly durable clippers are the latest in an ergonomic design with non-slip polyamide finish, reducing operator fatigue and discomfort.

 11. What is the reproduction cells from the two parents called?